 Division of Applied Undergraduate Studies

-Interested in leveraging Metaverse capabilities to enrich the math and science courses she currently teaches, as well as to learn more about how the Metaverse relates to and will inform the future of work.
+Interested in leveraging emerging technologies capabilities to enrich the math and science courses she currently teaches, as well as to learn more about how emerging technologies relate to and will inform the future of work.
 In particular, she is exploring how the VR or AR labs (and an immersive experience) might amplify student learning and result in new perspectives, skills, and credentials.
-She believes an immersive experience would be of specific benefit to students in Human Genetics and Human Biology who would have the opportunity to conduct experiments on their own and is setting up a class in the spring of 2023 in the Metaverse.
-“I see the Metaverse as providing expanded access and opportunity to our students who can learn science in a hands-on way.”
+She believes an immersive experience would be of specific benefit to students in Human Genetics and Human Biology who would have the opportunity to conduct experiments on their own and recently hosted a class in the metaverse.
+“I see emerging technologies as providing expanded access and opportunity to our students who can learn science in a hands-on way.”

 Michael Diamond